bereniceluis/bereniceluis/README.md

 - 👋 Hi, My username @muichii is inspired on Kimetsu No Yaiba's character.
 - 👀 I’m interested in learning and finding new resources that can help me learn.
-- 🌱 I’m currently learning Python for Data Science and Machine Learning.
+- 🌱 I’m currently learning Python for Data Science.
 - 💞️ I’m looking to collaborate on Python projects!
 I think it'll be useful for me to learn and gain from others as well .
 - 📫 How to reach me:
   Discord:  mui#0962